parcel-bundler/website/src/features/code-splitting.md

 {% endsamplefile %}
 {% endsample %}

-`unstable_manualSharedBundles` takes an array of objects, that require an `assets` field as an array of globs.
+`manualSharedBundles` takes an array of objects that require an `assets` field as an array of globs.

 The optional parameters are as follows: